 The problem with this option is that you cannot be sure they will reduce charges.
 This is because they do not review your current pensions for you, which means they don’t actually know how much you are currently paying.
 The result could be that you are no better off and you end up losing out.

-A regulated financial adviser will analyse your current schemes, including how much you are paying in provider charges, and then compare them against the reduced rates they can offer.
+A regulated financial adviser will analyse your current schemes, including how much you are paying in provider charges, and then compare them with the market to see if there is a better-suited scheme out there for you.
 It makes sense to be sure before making any final decisions.

 What if I am not paying any pension charges?